stuck-overflow/ferris-bot/README.md

 At this point the token will be used and stored in the bot's cache.
 You won't need to use the `--first-token-file`.

+## Discord authentication

+### 1. Register your bot

+To register a new application visit https://discord.com/developers/applications and create a new

+Select bot from the options, check the permissions for the bot to write to the chat and then copy

+### 2. Obtain a channel ID

+Right click the channel you wish to post to in Discord and select 'Copy ID'

+### 3. Add credentials

+Add the bot authorisation token and channel ID to your `ferrisbot.toml` file as described above.